budavariam/budavariam.github.io/content/posts/2026-07-04-project-env-utils/index.md

 date: 2026-07-04
 ---

 For years `.env` files were a one-time setup ritual.
-Then feature branches started requiring different database configs, API keys, and service URLs — and suddenly I was doing the same manual swap dozens of times a week.
-This is the story of the tool I built to stop doing that.
+Then three things started happening at once: feature branches required different database configs and API keys for every context switch, a colleague showed me how much his tmux workflow had reduced the friction of his day, and a new team member joined and spent half a day trying to get the right credentials from the right people.
+This is the story of the tool I built to solve all three problems together.

 <!--more-->